03/28/2025

 5

-The opening will still have some of the synthetic feel of the original, but toned down a bit.
-And with Scandal pour Homme, the tonka bean sweetness would immediately push through, blending with the synthetic accord.
+The opening will still have some of the synthetic punch of the original, but toned down a bit.
+With Scandal pour Homme, the tonka bean sweetness would immediately push through, blending with the synthetic accord messily.
 But it's not the same with Le Parfum.
-Here, I get a much more prominent and potent geranium, which gives the fragrance a spicy and citrusy profile.
-But the little tonka bean that there is here smoothens things out.
-And as the fragrance settles, you get that woody, musky and slightly spicy vibe from the sandalwood.
+Here, I get a much more prominent geranium, which gives the fragrance a spicy and citrusy undertone.
+It fits much better than the clary sage, in my opinion, as it doesn't blow things out of proportion.
+The little tonka bean that there is here smoothens things out with a mild creaminess.
+And as the fragrance settles, you get that woody, musky, slightly spicy vibe from the sandalwood.
 It does feel somewhat better blended than the original Scandal pour Homme, but I also seem to go nose blind to it much faster than with the original.
-While I would say that it does smell a bit nicer than the eau de toilette, I'm still far from impressed.
+While I would say that it does smell a bit nicer and better put than the OG, I'm still far from impressed.
+There's still that synthetic part in the background which just makes this a rather annoying scent.
+It's al worse when blended with some of that sweetness.
+And again, there's hardly any proper development, just like with the OG.
+The fragrance falls flat, staying largely the same from start to finish.
+Thankfully, quality/blend-wise, it's slightly better than the OG.

 The longevity here does impress, though.
 The fragrance held on for about 10 hours on my skin, which is again, a bit better than with the original.
 Projection is also praiseworthy for the first two hours, leaving a nice trail behind and filling the rooms I entered.
 But after the first two hours, it was very tricky to tell just how much more was it still projecting.
 Since I went nose blind to it rather quickly, I needed a couple of friends to tell me from time to time if they could still smell it.
 But it seems that they also faced the nose blind issue, and after the first two hours, they could barely feel it anymore.
 But given how good projection was initially, I doubt that the fragrance became a skin scent so quickly after, so my nose blindness is to blame, and I'm sure that it was still fairly noticeable for those who weren't constantly around me and smelling it.

-The opening will still have some of the synthetic feel of the original, but toned down a bit.
-And with Scandal pour Homme, the tonka bean sweetness would immediately push through, blending with the synthetic accord.
+The opening will still have some of the synthetic punch of the original, but toned down a bit.
+With Scandal pour Homme, the tonka bean sweetness would immediately push through, blending with the synthetic accord messily.
 But it's not the same with Le Parfum.
-Here, I get a much more prominent and potent geranium, which gives the fragrance a spicy and citrusy profile.
-But the little tonka bean that there is here smoothens things out.
-And as the fragrance settles, you get that woody, musky and slightly spicy vibe from the sandalwood.
+Here, I get a much more prominent geranium, which gives the fragrance a spicy and citrusy undertone.
+It fits much better than the clary sage, in my opinion, as it doesn't blow things out of proportion.
+The little tonka bean that there is here smoothens things out with a mild creaminess.
+And as the fragrance settles, you get that woody, musky, slightly spicy vibe from the sandalwood.
 It does feel somewhat better blended than the original Scandal pour Homme, but I also seem to go nose blind to it much faster than with the original.
-While I would say that it does smell a bit nicer than the eau de toilette, I'm still far from impressed.
+While I would say that it does smell a bit nicer and better put than the OG, I'm still far from impressed.
+There's still that synthetic part in the background which just makes this a rather annoying scent.
+It's al worse when blended with some of that sweetness.
+And again, there's hardly any proper development, just like with the OG.
+The fragrance falls flat, staying largely the same from start to finish.
+Thankfully, quality/blend-wise, it's slightly better than the OG.

 The longevity here does impress, though.
 The fragrance held on for about 10 hours on my skin, which is again, a bit better than with the original.
 Projection is also praiseworthy for the first two hours, leaving a nice trail behind and filling the rooms I entered.
 But after the first two hours, it was very tricky to tell just how much more was it still projecting.
 Since I went nose blind to it rather quickly, I needed a couple of friends to tell me from time to time if they could still smell it.
 But it seems that they also faced the nose blind issue, and after the first two hours, they could barely feel it anymore.
 But given how good projection was initially, I doubt that the fragrance became a skin scent so quickly after, so my nose blindness is to blame, and I'm sure that it was still fairly noticeable for those who weren't constantly around me and smelling it.